colinyjchung/darkdragons/content/post/S2E06-maiden-voyage-of-the-desert-angel.md

 One, don't waste city exploration time.
 Talk to NPCs.
 Buy them drinks.
 Make friends.
 Be curious.
 Find out what the NPCs are doing and what they want and see if you can help.
 Go shopping.
 Find what's available in a new city that's not available in your home town.
 Go dig through town records.
 There's SO MUCH you can do in the city.
 And yet, there was a lot of "I don't know what to do" when they were in Sarheenhar.

-Two, there's a overused platitude that says: when you're a hammer, everything looks like a nail.
+Two, there's an overused platitude that says: when you're a hammer, everything looks like a nail.
 This was clearly the case with Jahura and Lane this session.
 They're both loaded up with spells and therefore, every problem must be solved with... spells.
 There were doors they could open with their hands, stairs they could climb with their feet, and clues they could find simply by looking around with their eyes.
 But no, they did everything with spells.
 It will catch up to them eventually.

 Three, maybe stop talking when I'm giving clues and exposition.
 Because the Snack Club are clearly missing obvious clues I'm doling out.
 More importantly, TAKE NOTES and DRAW MAPS.
 We're twenty-one sessions in and the story is getting unwieldy like a fantasy series.
 Old NPCs and plot hooks from past sessions are going to start cropping up and if you're not taking notes, you're going to get punished.
 With a group of seven players, you should probably have two mappers instead of just relying on SB, especially when SB's maps seem to confuse you all instead of helping you.